LibraryCarpentry/lc-spreadsheets/_episodes/03-dates-as-data.md

 practice.
 A spreadsheet application may display the dates correctly (for readability) but how it actually handles and stores the dates may be problematic.
+This can cause problems if the date displayed does not fully represent the information that the spreadsheet application is using, such as when the year is not displayed; in addition, date information may be changed when data is converted to different spreadsheet formats, such as between `.xlsx` and `.csv`, or opened in different applications.

 ## Date formats in spreadsheets